-The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the Fund's Advisor Shares' performance from year to year for the past 10 years and by showing how the Fund's average annual total returns for 1, 5 and 10 years and since inception compare with those of a broad measure of market performance.
+The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the Fund's Advisor Shares' performance from year to year for the past 10 years and by showing how the Fund's average annual total returns for 1, 5 and 10 years and since inception compare with those of a broad measure of market performance and a more narrowly based index with characteristics relevant to the Fund's investment strategies.
 Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
 Updated performance information is available on the Fund's website at www.cipvt.com or by calling 1.866.773.3238.

 The performance information shown above is based on a calendar year.
-The Fund's Advisor Shares' performance from 1/1/23 to 3/31/23 was 4.32%.
+The Fund's Advisor Shares' performance from 1/1/25 to 3/31/25 was (6.82)%.

-Average Annual Total Returns for Periods Ended 12.31.22
+Average Annual Total Returns for Periods Ended 12.31.24

-This table compares the Fund's average annual total returns for the periods ended December 31, 2022 to those of an appropriate broadbased index.
+This table compares the Fund's average annual total returns for the periods ended December 31, 2024 to those of an appropriate broadbased index and a more narrowly based index with characteristics relevant to the Fund's investment strategies.